 Compo- nent Description Activi- tyIndica- tor A small animated indicator showing activity on a task of indeterminate length, usually rendered as a "spinner" animation.
 Button A button that can be pressed or clicked.
 Canvas A drawing area for 2D vector graphics.
 DateInput A widget to select a calendar date De- An ordered list of content where each item has an icon, a main heading, and a line of supplementary tailedList text.
 Divider A separator used to visually distinguish two sections of content in a layout.
-Im- ageView Image Viewer Label A text label for annotating forms or interfaces.
-MapView A zoomable map that can be annotated with location pins.
-Multiline- A scrollable panel that allows for the display and editing of multiple lines of text.
-TextInput Number- A text input that is limited to numeric input.
-Input Pass- A widget to allow the entry of a password.
-Any value typed by the user will be obscured, allowing the wordInput user to see the number of characters they have typed, but not the actual characters.
+Im- Image Viewer ageView Label A text label for annotating forms or interfaces.
+Multiline- TextInput A scrollable panel that allows for the display and editing of multiple lines of text.
+Number- Input A text input that is limited to numeric input.
+Pass- wordInput A widget to allow the entry of a password.
+Any value typed by the user will be obscured, allowing the user to see the number of characters they have typed, but not the actual characters.
 Progress- Bar A horizontal bar to visualize task progress.
 The task being monitored can be of known or indeterminate length.
 Selection A widget to select an single option from a list of alternatives.
 Slider A widget for selecting a value within a range.
 The range is shown as a horizontal line, and the selected value is shown as a draggable marker.
 Switch A clickable button with two stable states: True (on, checked); and False (off, unchecked).
 The button has a text label.
 Table A widget for displaying columns of tabular data.
 TextInput A widget for the display and editing of a single line of text.
-TimeIn- A widget to select a clock time put Tree A widget for displaying a hierarchical tree of tabular data.
+TimeIn- put A widget to select a clock time Tree A widget for displaying a hierarchical tree of tabular data.
 WebView An embedded web browser.
 Widget The abstract base class of all widgets.
 This class should not be be instantiated directly.